Kid Krow: Songs and videos

 In "The Story", Gray opens up about his difficult childhood in third person perspective.
 He has told an audience, "It's one of the ones that means more to me....
 I like to tell stories and this song is kind of a story about my life when it was before all of [my fame]."
 The song is based upon "all the unfair things that he's seen in this world, from the effects of bullying and self-hatred to a fear of being your 100 percent authentic self."
-Gray also references a number of experiences that him and his friends had as a child, including "a boy and a girl" who are now "gone, headstones on a lawn," as well as "a boy and a boy" who were "best friends with each other, but always wished they were more".
+Gray also references a number of experiences that he and his friends had as a child, including "a boy and a girl" who are now "gone, headstones on a lawn," as well as "a boy and a boy" who were "best friends with each other, but always wished they were more".
 Mike Wass from Idolator described "The Story" as a "stripped-back anthem about the state of the world, and the way it could be with a little more love and acceptance."
 In the song's music video, Gray wanders along deserted outdoor landscapes before jumping on the back of a pickup truck.
 Jordan Tilchen from MTV wrote, "he seems despondent and like he's lost hope as he roams lonely dirt roads, he knows that it's 'not the end of the story.'"